 Before FB there was Friendster Myspace, before Google there was Yahoo What does that mean for Bitcoin?

-In short, the first mover kicks down the doors to a new world but it rarely stays around long enough to dominate
+In short, the first mover kicks down the doors to the Governor’s mansion, it rarely stays long enough before someone kicks them out

 What if the initial Cryptos are only a precursor to the actual innovation that is about to be thrust upon us?

-Nobody can argue that Bitcoin, Ethereum and Litecoins stratospheric rise hasn’t brought the potential of the technology to the attention to the wider publics conciousness.
-Cryptocurrency has been around for nearly a decade before it began to proliferate — but it is still nowhere near gaining acceptance as a form of widespread payment.
+Nobody can argue that Bitcoin, Ethereum and Litecoins stratospheric rise hasn’t brought the potential of the technology to the attention to the wider public consciousness.
+Cryptocurrency has been around for nearly a decade before it began to proliferate into acknowledgment — but it is still nowhere near gaining acceptance as a form of payment for everyday good.

 That is a problem and something which needs to be solved as simply as Amazon removes the friction from purchasing consumer goods